 Main Article Content

 Mucormycosis is a very rare fungal infection in children.
-It is caused by opportunistic fungi, and mainly affects immunocompromised patients.
+It is caused by opportunistic fungi and mainly affects immunocompromised patients.
 Early diagnosis is very important for a good outcome.
-Successful management requires the reversal of the underlying predisposing risk factors, surgical debridement and prompt administration of active antifungal agents, with liposomal amphotericin B being the first line therapy.
+Successful management requires the reversal of the underlying predisposing risk factors, surgical debridement and prompt administration of active antifungal agents, with liposomal amphotericin B being the first-line therapy.
 This case, to the best of the authors’ knowledge, is the first rhino-orbital-cerebral mucormycosis to be reported on among Omani children.
-We highlight the importance of early diagnosis and prompt surgical and medical interventions in achieving a satisfactory outcome and we review the published literature in regard to the management.
+We highlight the importance of early diagnosis and prompt surgical and medical interventions in achieving a satisfactory outcome and review the published literature in regard to the management.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.